vatesfr/xen-orchestra/doc/installation/xoa_installation.md

 # Xen Orchestra Appliance (XOA)

 The fastest way to install Xen Orchestra is to use our Appliance.
 You can [download it from here](https://xen-orchestra.com/install-and-update-xo-from-git/).
-Basically, it's a Debian VM with all the stuff needed to run Xen Orchestra and a update script.
+Basically, it's a Debian VM with all the stuff needed to run Xen Orchestra.
 No more, no less.

 Once you got it, you can import it with `xe vm-import filename=xoa_version_number.xva` or via XenCenter.